KennethTrecy/web_template/README.md

 other existing templates/projects.

 This template has multiple branches that are named after the main package(s) they contain.
-For example, [`rollup` branch] contains [`rollup` package].
+For example, [`vue` branch] contains [`vue` package].
 If there multiple packages in a branch features, they are concatenated using `-` character.
-By default, they contain [`jest` package] as the default testing framework and `rollup` as default module bundler.
+By default, they contain [`jest` package] as the default JavaScript testing framework and [`rollup` package] as default JavaScript module bundler.

 There are some exceptions that do not follow general guidelines above.
 See the [notes] section for more information.

 <!--
 The `origin` section may be used to indicate where the project (that is using this template) came from.